shyamgupta196/Audio-Sentiment-Classification/readme.md

 > Rapidly classify large corpora of speech recordings for emotional content, enabling quantitative analyses of emotional dynamics in interviews, political speeches, or media transcripts.

 ---
+## Conclusion
+We classified 8 emotions with 50% testing accuracy.
+This is a huge success considering the size of the model and dataset we used.
+For further use, one may replace the architechture with more complex architecture and get more fine tuned model for identifying audio sentiments.

 ## References